FluxaAMM/fluxa-docs/detailedTechnicalDesign.md

 - **Insurance Trigger**:
    Monitor IL metrics in real time.
 If IL exceeds a predefined threshold, trigger an insurance fund payout.
    Use stored fee reserves to compensate LPs.

+_Note: For the hackathon implementation, we will implement rebalancing functionality but defer the insurance fund mechanism to the post-hackathon phase._

 ### 3.4 Personalized Yield Optimization Module